 Directed by: Phil Lord, Christopher Miller

-During the beach scene in Saving Private Ryan, a medic attending to a wounded soldier takes a bullet you might not have noticed.
-Someone shoots the water canteen on his belt.
-It appears he has a lucky escape - the medic glances at his canteen and sees only water flowing out of the hole.
-The canteen seemingly stopped the bullet from harming him.
-He returns his attention to the wounded soldier.
+During the beach scene in Saving Private Ryan, a medic takes a hit you may not have noticed.
+A projectile nails the water canteen on his belt.
+It appears he has luckily escaped - the medic glances at his canteen and sees only water flowing out of the hole.
+The canteen seemingly acted as a shield.
+He returns his attention to other servicemen in need.

-However, if you keep watching for a few more seconds, you can see the water turns red as it begins to mix with blood, implying the bullet did pierce the medic's skin.
+However, if you keep watching for a few more seconds, you can see the water turns red as it begins to mix with blood, implying the medic's skin was pierced.
 It's easy to miss since the scene's action focuses on the life he's trying to save.